-The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Illinois, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
+The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Illinois, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, violations of Regulation Best Interest, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of Illinois, including Chicago, Aurora, Naperville, Joliet, Rockford, Springfield, Elgin, Peoria, Champaign, Waukegan, Cicero, and Bloomington.

 If an individual investor has a dispute with a FINRA brokerage firm or stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in one Illinois city, Chicago.

 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed Illinois investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.